craftcms/docker/README.md

 # Craft Docker Images

-These images are provided as a starting point for your Docker-based Craft CMS deployments.
-They’re discrete, lightweight, and pre-configured to meet Craft’s requirements in production and development environments.
+These images are a starting point for your Docker-based Craft CMS deployments.
+They’re discrete, lightweight, and pre-configured to meet Craft’s requirements for production and development environments.

 ## Images

-There are three main "types" of images provided for different types of applications; `php-fpm`, `nginx`, and `cli`.
-Each image allows the developer to select a PHP version (e.g. `craftcms/nginx:8.0`).
+There are three main “types” of images: [`php-fpm`](#php-fpm), [`nginx`](#nginx), and [`cli`](#cli).
+These are production-ready, and each allows the developer to select a PHP version (e.g. `craftcms/nginx:8.0`).
+Each one also a `-dev` variant (e.g. `craftcms/php-fpm:8.0-dev`) for local development with Xdebug and database tools for managing backups.

-Each image and PHP version also provides a `-dev` variant which has Xdebug installed and is useful for local development (e.g. `craftcms/php-fpm:8.0-dev`), as well as database tools for creating and restoring backups.
-Images that do not include `-dev` are considered production.

-> Note: you are not required to use `-dev` images for local development, they are provided with Xdebug and to make debugging easier.

-To keep the production images lean and secure, database tools are NOT included by default (they are included in the `-dev` variants).
-If you want to create database backups from the Craft control panel, you will need to [install these yourself](#database-tools).
+> 💡 Database tools are only included in `-dev` image variants.
+If you’d like to create database backups from the Craft CMS control panel using the production images, you’ll need to [install the database tools](#database-tools) yourself.

-Supported PHP versions are aligned with [PHP's official support](https://www.php.net/supported-versions.php), meaning that once a PHP version is EOL, we will no longer build new images for that version.
+Our Docker image PHP versions align with [PHP’s official support](https://www.php.net/supported-versions.php), meaning that once a PHP version is EOL, we will no longer build new images for that version.

 ### php-fpm

 [![craftcms/php-fpm](https://img.shields.io/docker/pulls/craftcms/php-fpm.svg)](https://hub.docker.com/r/craftcms/php-fpm)

-The `php-fpm` image is provided as the base image (and is also used for the `nginx` image) and requires you "bring your own server".
+The `php-fpm` image is a base image and does not include a web server.

 | Image                         | Use | Environment   | Status |
 | ----------------------------- | --- | ------------- | ------ |